broberts2/titanesports/README.md

 export default connect()(Example);
 ```

+The important takeaway here is the use of the render function within the Example class and the use of imports to include code form other files.

 Components can be shared across the site by importing from their specific file like so:

 ```javascript